 9. How much activity is “too much”?

+After an injury, your activity level may initially need to be modified.
+This is to allow optimal healing and prevention of re-injury.
+You will know you are doing too much if you experience pain.
+The pain response may occur immediately or could be delayed for as long as 24-48 hours.
 A good rule of thumb is to increase your activity level gradually under the supervision of your therapist.
 Ultimately, the goal of your physical therapy is to allow you to return to your prior activities without pain.

 10. Can my pain be controlled without pain medication?

+With connective tissue injury, pain starts because your tissue is structurally stressed or inflamed.
 We can help you reduce inflammation by prescribing circulation exercises to flush inflammatory substances out of the injured area.
 This in itself will diminish your pain.
 Then, by rebuilding the tissues and eliminating poor joint biomechanics, we can further diminish your pain or even eliminate it.

 11. What is pain?